-Established in 2016, Wilson Academy of Applied Technology (WAAT) takes an innovative approach to early college high school.
-At its heart, the school is a cooperation between Wilson County Schools, Wilson Community College and local industry leaders.
+Established in 2016, the Wilson Academy of Applied Technology(WAAT) takes an innovative approach to early college high school.
+At its heart, the school is a cooperation between Wilson County Schools, Wilson Community College, and local industry leaders.
 WAAT’s purpose is student-directed learning fused with authentic industry experiences and access to stakeholder relationships within the community.
-WAAT has a STEM focused curriculum with manufacturing technology being one of the key concentrations.
-Wilson’s economic and education leaders have come together to identify manufacturing as Wilson’s largest industry, hence the school’s mission to equip students with a high school degree, Associate Degree and necessary skills to take on what awaits them in Wilson’s job market.
+WAAT has a STEM-focused curriculum with manufacturing technology being one of the key concentrations.
+Wilson’s economic and education leaders have come together to identify manufacturing as Wilson’s largest industry, hence the school’s mission to equip students with a high school degree, an Associate Degree, and the necessary skills to take on what awaits them in Wilson’s job market.

 Wilson Early College Academy (WECA) is designed for students who may be underprepared in a traditional setting but have the academic potential and willingness to accept the challenge to accelerate their future by attending high school and college simultaneously.
 WECA partners with Wilson Community College to award graduates a high school diploma as well as college transferable credit or an associate degree, preparing students for entry into Wilson’s workforce.